MulongXie/GUI-Perceptual-Grouping/README.md

 Although humans can intuitively see perceptual groups of GUI widgets, current computational approaches are rather limited in partitionnig a GUI into meaningful groups of widget elements, especially for pure image-based techniques.
 Thus, the GUI Perceptual Grouping is proposed to mimic hwo us human being perceive the GUI to recognize and gather the atomic GUI element into structured groups.

-### Gelstalt Principles
+### Gestalt Principles
-The approch's design uses a well-established psychological theory, the Gelstalt principles of perception, for reference to develop its core algorithms.
+The approch's design uses a well-established psychological theory, the Gestalt principles of perception, for reference to develop its core algorithms.
-Gelstalt theory systematically explains how humans see the whole rather than individual and unrelated parts.
+Gestalt theory systematically explains how humans see the whole rather than individual and unrelated parts.
 It includes a set of principles of grouping, among which `connectedness`, `similarity`, `proximity` and `continuity` are the most essential ones.

 >Connectedness